Don Quixote tapestry series: Jacques Neilson workshop

 Jacques Neilson workshop signature at the Tapestry Room at the Croome Court.
 1763–1771.
 Metropolitan Museum of Art.

 One of the workshops at the Gobelins Manufactory during the 18th century was the low-warp loom (basse-lisse) workshop run by Jacques (James) Neilson, a Scotsman credited with many innovations of the Gobelins Manufactory.
 Neilson directed the low-warp loom workshop from 1749 to 1788 and was considered the most prominent of workshop directors (entrepreneurs) at the time.

 Many technical improvements in the manufactory can be attributed to Neilson.
 In addition to the workshop, he also directed the dyehouse, bringing an industry expertise that contributed to the exceptional quality of workmanship and color of the Gobelins tapestries at the time.
 Under his direction, the dyehouse produced more consistent dyes with richer, more varied ranges of tone, thus allowing for a more painterly final product.
 More available dyes meant more subtle gradations of color and more painterly results overall.
 Ranges of shade were requiring for modeling, and consistency across the year-long projects was also essential.
 Research to combat issues of color stability and adequate supply was commonplace across the industry.

 In 1760 Neilson discovered the formula for the crimson color derived from cochineal red used in the later weavings of the Don Quixote tapestries.
 These brilliant crimson works would become the most popular of the series.
-The success of this new crimson led the other ateliers of the manufactory, those of Cozette and Audran, to work in collaboration on another weaving replicating Neilson’s crimson version of Don Quixote.
+The success of this new crimson led the other ateliers of the manufactory, those of Cozette and Audran, to work in collaboration on another weaving replicating Neilson's crimson version of Don Quixote.

-Similar examples of the exceptional quality of work produced in the Neilson workshop include the Tapestry Room at Croome Court in England commissioned by the sixth Earl of Coventry.
+Similar examples of the exceptional quality of work produced in the Neilson workshop include the Tapestry Room at Croome Court in England commissioned by George Coventry, 6th Earl of Coventry.
 These tapestries were produced at the same time as the Don Quixote series, utilizing similar motifs of the brilliant crimson damask background and repertoire of decorative ornament.